 Spiritual effects of marijuana

 Clearly, the use of marijuana is detrimental to our physical health, but is this at all related to our spiritual health?
-Let’s look at a few passages that are relevant to the subject.
+Consider a few relevant passages.

 - Romans 12:1-2: “I beseech you therefore, brethren . . . present your bodies a living sacrifice, holy, acceptable to God, which is your reasonable service.
 And do not be conformed to this world, but be transformed by the renewing of your mind.”
 We are to use our bodies in service of God’s plan and will.
 If this is not our focus, then we need to reevaluate our priorities.